San Ramon Valley High School

 San Ramon Valley High School is a four-year public high school located in the East Bay neighborhood of Danville, California, United States.
 It is a part of the San Ramon Valley Unified School District.
 It is a National Blue Ribbon school from the Blue Ribbon Schools Program as well as a California Distinguished School.
 Its rival is Monte Vista High School.
+San Ramon Valley High School is ranked 252 out of 1,536 California high schools.

 Advanced Placement Courses

 San Ramon Valley High School offers 22 Advanced Placement courses to their students.
 Those who take these classes are given a weighted grade point for the class when calculating their GPAs.
-The AP classes offered at San Ramon Valley include: